Language selection

 Reference period

-This work plan covers activities planned under the Regulatory Cooperation Forum (RCF) between January 1, 2024 and December 31, 2024 (i.e. the “reference period”).
-The work plan will be updated once the reference period is complete, to share progress and report on results.
+This work plan covered activities planned under the Regulatory Cooperation Forum (RCF) between January 1, 2024 and December 31, 2024 (i.e. the “reference period”), and has now been closed.
+The work plan has been updated to include the results of planned activities, in order to share progress and keep stakeholders informed about ongoing efforts.

 Background